What You’ll Learn 🧩

 .

-is called when the acquisition is started (this occurs when ch. setup is entered).
-In this method, we will retrieve the Input and Criteria channels by their names.
-If names are not yet set (this will happen every time when no channel had been set in ComboBoxes containing channel names), we do not set any channels.
+method is called when acquisition starts (i.e., when entering ch. setup).
+In this method, we retrieve the Input and Criteria channels using their names.
+If the names are not yet set—such as when no channels have been selected in the corresponding ComboBoxes—we skip assigning them.

 1STDMETHODIMP DewesoftBridge::onEstablishConnections()